MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Initial SvcParamKeys {#keys}

 A few initial SvcParamKeys are defined here.
-These keys are useful for HTTPS, and most are applicable to other protocols as well.
-Each new protocol mapping document MUST specify which keys are applicable and safe to use.
+These keys are useful for the "https" scheme, and most are applicable to other schemes as well.

+Each new protocol
+mapping document MUST specify which keys are applicable and safe to use.
 Protocol mappings MAY alter the interpretation of SvcParamKeys but MUST NOT alter their presentation or wire formats.